-We Are interested in having our pews refinished.
+We are interested in having our pews refinished!

 Give us a call, we are happy to answer ANY questions you might have.
 We also have a unique offer for churches!!
 Not sure if Wood Doctors is right for your church?
 We will refinish one of your pews for free to show you what Wood Doctors can do!!

 We cover the entire United States for church and wood pew restoration.
-If your church needs assistance please us at 502-599-0020.
+If your church needs assistance please call us at 502-599-0020.